-Assessments are tools for improvement.
+Assessments are tools to verify compliance, evaluate adequacy of procedures, review systems and processes, and perhaps more importantly, to drive improvement.
 DOE's QA Rule and QA Order establish distinct requirements for management and independent assessments.
-DOE O 226.1A refers to contractor self-assessment programs that include line and independent evaluations.
+DOE O 226.1B refers to contractor self-assessment programs that include line and independent evaluations.
 In this context, the assessments are those that a contractor conducts on its own ES&H performance.
-Management and independent assessments as described in this Guide will satisfy the requirements of DOE O 226.1A.
+Management and independent assessments as described in this Guide can also be used to supplement DOE G 226.1-2.